-All right, you guys asked for it (not really) and I’m sure you’ve been anticipating it for over a week now (I highly doubt that) and I’m super proud to present (or just don’t really have anything else to write about), my review and thoughts on the newest and last installment of Christopher Nolan’s Batman trilogy, The Dark Knight Rises.
+All right, more about you guys asked for it (not really) and I’m sure you’ve been anticipating it for over a week now (I highly doubt that) and I’m super proud to present (or just don’t really have anything else to write about), recipe my review and thoughts on the newest and last installment of Christopher Nolan’s Batman trilogy, capsule The Dark Knight Rises.

 Now, of course, as any nerd girl would, I went to the midnight showing of this movie.
 Due to some, hem, hem, difficulties before the show, I wound up getting to the movie at about 11:20, only forty minutes before it started.
 As I’m sure you could guess, I was lucky enough to sit in the very first row, gaining me not only the opportunity to watch the movie, but to live it as well.
 My nose was basically rubbing right against the movie screen.

 But despite that, I thoroughly enjoyed it.
 It was worth sitting in the front row for (though I can’t wait to go back and view in a more enjoyable seating spot) and it was definitely worth only getting two hours of sleep for, as I worked at 7 a.m. the next day.

 Just picture it: three hours of non-stop drama and action.
 I’ve watched plenty of 3 to 4 hour movies in my lifetime and there haven’t been many where I feel riveted and glued to the screen the whole time.
 The Dark Knight Rises definitely did that.